 The term after your child’s third birthday, you will be able to claim up to 15 hours per week, term time only.
 We also offer the 30 hours funding for working parents.
 If your child attends other establishments where Nursery Education Grant funding can be claimed, please note you may still only claim a total of 15 or 30 hours a week but you can spread it across two providers.

 You will be required to complete the relevant forms to enable us to claim the Nursery 38 weeks a year (term time).

-To discuss the various options in utilising your child’s Nursery Education Grant funding please speak with the School Bursar.
+To discuss the various options in utilising your child’s Nursery Education Grant funding please speak with our finance team.

 Tax Credits – Help with fees